GraphQL

 }

-• The Braces button (top-right of the variables panel) formats the JSON.
+• The Braces button (top-right of the variables panel) formats the JSON automatically.

-Curlex automatically serialises your query + variables into the correct GraphQL-over-HTTP wire format before sending:
+Curlex automatically serialises your query and variables into the standard GraphQL-over-HTTP format:

 {